 \section{Min-\texorpdfstring{$\ell_2$}{l2}-norm interpolation in robust linear regression}

 In the context of regression, we illustrate overfitting of the robust risk in Equation~\eqref{eq:AR} with the set of consistent $\ell_2$-perturbations $\pertset{2}(\eps)$.
-More precisely, we show that preventing min-$\ell_2$-norm interpolation on noiseless samples via ridge regularization improves the robust risk.
-Furthermore, we explain why regularization benefits the robust risk even in settings where it does not decrease the standard risk.
-Lastly, we note that due to the rotational invariance of the problem, our results hold for sparse and dense ground truths $\thetastar$ alike.
+More precisely, we show that preventing min-$\ell_2$-norm interpolation on noiseless samples via ridge regularization improves the robust risk. \ifarxiv Furthermore, we explain why regularization benefits the robust risk even in settings where it does not decrease the standard risk. \else We refer the reader to \suppmat~\ref{sec:intuitionlinreg} for an intuitive explanation. \fi Lastly, we note that due to the rotational invariance of the problem, our results hold for sparse and dense ground truths $\thetastar$ alike.